-1.22 Examination Norms
+1.23 Examination Norms

 - 1. No Dues Clearance for the Examinations (Sessional/End-Term/ Reappearance/ Make up/ Supplementary): Students are required to comply with No Dues Clearance process, before the commencement of any of the examination be it sessional/end term/make-up/re-appearance/supplementary.
 It is mandatory for the students to clear all their dues related to Fee, Fine, Library Dues, Hostel Dues or any other dues applicable within the stipulated time (as per the admission letter), in case of any query or assistance required for process compliance, they are required to seek approval from Department of Student Welfare.
 Absence of "No Dues Clearance" or appropriate approval from DSW may result into withdrawal of academic assistance. - 2.
-Student should report to the examination hall 15 minutes before the Commencement of the examination' once the exam starts the student will not be allowed to enter without permission of the Head Examination/ Dean examination.
-In case of online examinations student need to log in within 10 minutes of the commencement of online examination schedule. - 3.
+Student should report to the examination hall 15 minutes before the Commencement of the examination' once the exam starts the student will not be allowed to enter without permission of the Head Examination/ Dean examination. - 3.
 No student is allowed to leave the examination hall in the initial one hour and last half an hour, after the commencement of the examination. - 4.
 All the students are required to carry their hall ticket, college identity card in the examination hall else they will not be allowed to write the exam.
 In case of lost hall ticket, student shall have to pay a fine of Rs.
-100. In case of online examinations username and password will be provided to each student. - 5.
+100. - 5.
 It is mandatory for all students to be in college uniform on all examination dates otherwise they will not be allowed to appear for the examination. - 6.
 No student is allowed to write anything on the question paper except their enrollment number. - 7.
 Books, study material, mobile phones, laptops, i-pods and other subject related material are strictly prohibited in the examination hall.
 Students keeping such valuable items outside the examination hall shall do so at his own risk.
-ABS will not be responsible for any loss, in such cases. - 8.
-Students are not allowed to share stationary items with each other. - 9.
+ABS will not be responsible for any loss, in such cases.

+- 8. Students are not allowed to share stationary items with each other. - 9.
 Students are not allowed to interact amongst themselves, during the examination or with anybody outside the examination hall, while the examination is going on. - 10.
-Assembling of students in the lobby & fresh rooms also is not allowed during the examination hours.

-- 11. Students if going to the washroom during examination need to make proper entry in the in-out sheet and should return back within 3 minutes any student taking longer can be denied entry in to the examination room by the invigilator. - 12.
+Assembling of students in the lobby & fresh rooms also is not allowed during the examination hours. - 11.
+Students if going to the washroom during examination need to make proper entry in the in-out sheet and should return back within 3 minutes any student taking longer can be denied entry in to the examination room by the invigilator. - 12.
 The college will not be responsible for personal property left in the examination hall. - 13.
 A candidate whose conduct is disturbing to other candidates and who persists in such behavior after receiving a warning from an invigilator shall be required to leave the examination hall. - 14.
 Examination norms are applicable as soon as you enter the examination hall.
 If the candidate has any query(s), they should raise their hand and speak to the invigilator only. - 15.
-Decision taken by invigilator during examinations will be final and binding on all students. - 1.21. (a) Re-evaluation / Rechecking/ Copy of Transcript/ Internal Revaluation Students interested in rechecking /re-evaluation/ copy of their evaluated transcripts, may follow the prescribed guidelines.
+Decision taken by invigilator during examinations will be final and binding on all students.

+1.24. (a) Re-evaluation / Rechecking/Copy of Transcript/Internal Revaluation

+Students interested in rechecking /re-evaluation/ copy of their evaluated transcripts, may follow the prescribed guidelines.
 The applications for revaluation / rechecking/ copy of transcript/internal revaluation may be collected from and submitted to the Dean examinations within 10 days from the date of announcement of the result.
 In case the last date falls on holiday or Sunday then next working day will be the last day of submission.
 The prescribed fee is as under: